The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Conclusions

-We have presented a new investigation of the role played by topology in the determination of the renormalized strong coupling from lattice simulations, with the goal of assessing the possible systematic effects introduced by topological freezing in the determination of the $\SU(3)$ pure-Yang--Mills $\Lambda$-parameter.
+We have presented a new investigation of the role played by topology in the determination of the renormalized strong coupling constant from lattice simulations, with the goal of assessing the possible systematic effects introduced by topological freezing and topological projection in the determination of the $\SU(3)$ pure-Yang--Mills $\Lambda$-parameter.

-Our investigation combines twisted volume reduction and the gradient flow according to the setup of Ref.~\cite{Bribian:2021cmg}, with the $\SU(N)$ Parallel Tempering on Boundary Conditions algorithm implementation of Ref.~\cite{Bonanno:2020hht}, suitably generalized to include TBCs, to accurately determine the step-scaling function, corresponding to the sequence $\mu_{\had} \to 2 \mu_{\had}$, avoiding the effects of topological freezing.
+Our investigation combines twisted volume reduction and the gradient flow according to the setup of Ref.~\cite{Bribian:2021cmg}.
+We employed the $\SU(N)$ Parallel Tempering on Boundary Conditions algorithm of Ref.~\cite{Bonanno:2020hht}, suitably generalized to include TBCs, to accurately determine the step-scaling function, corresponding to the sequence $\mu_{\had} \to 2 \mu_{\had}$, avoiding the effects of topological freezing.
 As a matter of fact, the PTBC algorithm allows to achieve a reduction of the auto-correlation time of the topological charge by up to two orders of magnitude compared to the standard algorithm.

-Results obtained with parallel tempering show that topology projection works for the strong coupling even in the presence of severe topological freezing, as results obtained for the $Q=0$ projected coupling with both algorithms always turn out to be in perfect agreement among themselves at the per mil accuracy we reached.
-Moreover, we showed that when results obtained with topology projection and the standard algorithm are employed to calibrate the parameters of an LCP with fixed projected renormalized coupling, this procedure also yields an LCP for the unprojected coupling, and for other topology-related quantities such as the topological susceptibility, computed using the PTBC algorithm.
-These findings imply that topology projection in the presence of topological freezing leads to the same step-scaling sequence that would have been otherwise obtained with the unprojected coupling, and thus ultimately to the same $\Lambda$-parameter.
+Results obtained with parallel tempering show that the topological projection works for the strong coupling even in the presence of severe topological freezing.
+Indeed, results obtained for the $Q=0$ projected coupling with both algorithms always turn out to be in perfect agreement among themselves at the per mil accuracy we reached.
+Moreover, we showed that an LCP defined to have a fixed projected renormalized coupling is also an LCP for the non-projected renormalized coupling.
+Other topology-related quantities such as the topological susceptibility, which only the PTBC algorithm allowed to determine, also share the same LCP.
+These findings imply that topological projection in the presence of topological freezing leads to the same step-scaling sequence that would have been otherwise obtained with the non-projected coupling, and thus ultimately to the same $\Lambda$-parameter.